SSWConsulting/SSW.Rules.Content/rules/pbi-titles/rule.md

 * Product Owners
 * External Stakeholders

 Consider the background of all interested and change the title accordingly.
-For example, a Product Owner might not know what "dependency injection" means, so it might be better to avoid including that in a PBI title.
+For example, a Product Owner might not know what "dependency" means, so it might be better to avoid including that in a PBI title.

 Usually, sticking to the business value is a good rule of thumb.

 ::: grey
-Fix dependency injection issues
+Fix broken dependency
 :::
 ::: bad
-**Figure: Bad Example - The Product Owner would probably have no idea what this means**
+**Figure: Bad Example - Many Product Owners would have no idea what this means**
 :::

 ::: grey